aurelia/aurelia.github.io/content/blog/2024/12/20/new-aurelia-website.md

 - **Deep dives:** We’ll take you under the hood of Aurelia, sharing insights into its design and upcoming features.
 - **Case studies and community spotlights:** Showcasing the amazing things developers are building with Aurelia.

 No more delays, no more excuses.
 The new site is built to get content out faster, and we plan to use it.
+If you're a member of the Aurelia community, you can help us by submitting blog posts, tutorials, and other content too.

 ## A More Connected Aurelia Community